-- Every practice session in class will be videotaped and all sessions should be kept until semester is done, in case you wish to use early sessions for later assignments. - Counseling sessions may be viewed in class for feedback and evaluation, used for self-reflection, and will be used for transcription assignments during semester. - The objectives for each session will be based on the cumulative skills for each week.
-Students are expected to demonstrate an understanding of the assigned skill(s), practice and demonstrate the respective skill(s) on video. - Openness to feedback from the instructor and other class members is pertinent to the development of micro skills in counseling. - Feedback from supervisor should be demonstrated in subsequent sessions.
+- Every practice session in class should be videotaped - Counseling sessions may be viewed in class for feedback and evaluation, used for self-reflection, and will be used for transcription assignments during semester. - The objectives for each session will be based on the cumulative skills for each week.
+Students are expected to demonstrate an understanding of the assigned skill(s), practice and demonstrate the respective skill(s) on video. - Feedback from supervisor should be demonstrated in subsequent sessions.